suve/LD25/README.md

 it should continue to work even if moved to a non-writeable location.

-If you're trying to package the game for Linux, go back and ensure you've configured `assets` to `systemwide`.
+If you're trying to package the game for Linux, go back and ensure you've configured `assets` to `systemwide`, and specified the `prefix`.
 If everything checks out, you can go ahead and use the `install` target defined in the Makefile.

     $ make install [DESTDIR=]

-Note that, currently, there is no support for specifying the installation prefix;
-it is hard-coded to `/usr`.

 ## Building for Android